tech4Ly/codebook/README.md

 Codebook comes with a dictionary manager, which will automatically download and cache dictionaries for a large number of written languages.

+### Hierarchical Configuration

+Codebook uses a hierarchical configuration system with global (user-level) and project-specific settings, giving you flexibility to set defaults and override them as needed per project.

 ## Roadmap

 - [X] Support more languages than US English
 - [X] Support custom project dictionaries
 - [X] Support per file extension dictionaries
 - [X] Add code actions to correct spelling
+- [X] Support hierarchical global and project configuration

 ## Running Tests